clicon/clixon-docs/usecases.rst

      <commit/>
    </rpc>

-2. When the backend receives the commit message, it computes the differences between candidate and running datastores, creates a transaction datastructure and initites a transaction.
+2. When the backend receives the commit message, it computes the differences between candidate and running datastores, creates a transaction data structure and initiates a transaction.

 3. Each plugin in turn gets callbacks to validate the transaction.
 The plugins verifies that the proposed changes to the system is sound.
 If not, the commit fails.